onca-vega/Neysla/README.md

 }).catch(err => console.log(err));
 ```

 Let's take a look into previous code.
-First, we call our vezajs's instance "then"
+First, we call our VezaJS's instance "then"
 method, which define a variable (we defined it as "modelers").
 Then, this "modelers" is used to define all our models, by calling our previous
 modeler called "yourApiModeler".